 These are not just fancy words from a website.
 Viamede truly prepares and serves great food.

 Personally, I love eating outside on the patio at The Boathouse.
 And my (older!) kid can wander off (within reason!) once he’s wolfed down his dinner and we can linger a little longer over dessert.

 There are a limited number of high chairs for guests to use.

-During COVID-19, guests staying at the resort may be required to make reservations at The Boathouse.
-But The Boathouse will deliver meals on real plates and real cutlery anywhere on the property (within reason!)
+And The Boathouse will deliver meals on real plates and real cutlery anywhere on the property (within reason!)

 Mount Julian‘s chefs play with the menu frequently and make changes according to the availability of local options.
 They confidendently declare that you will have one of the greatest meals in Ontario.

 Dining here is an adults-only experience.
 Often Viamede Resort plans supervised pizza parties for the kids to enjoy dinner and a movie while the grown ups enjoy a grown-up meal.